 Many students, especially at the undergraduate level do not know a lot about the field of bioengineering, especially the less well-known divisions of it such as “food engineering” or “water treatment”.
 My goal is to teach undergraduates about the bridge between biology and engineering, and to spark interest in the field.
 This will hopefully encourage more students to get involved in this field.

 Our exec team consists of students from various disciplines.
-Each of us has our own unique reasons for our fascination with Bioengineering, as well as areas that each of us is particularly interested in.
+Each of us has our own unique reasons for our fascination with Bioengineering, as well as areas that each of us are particularly interested in.
 We look forward to an exciting year with Bioengineering and YOU!

 Tianyi Lyu MSE 2T0

 In my strive for continuous improvement I have eagerly sought for opportunities to showcase my skills and to pass along my knowledge and experience.
 This is what drove me to this club.
 Initially a contestant in their/our annual competition in 2017, which I came first place in.
 I later became VP Marketing and currently I am VP Media.
 What kept me in this club is that we managed to form actual bonds, resembling that of a community.
 I enjoy the freedom to experiment with new ideas and the friendly throughout our events.

 I have always been interested in biology and exploring the different units of life.
 This is why in addition to a BASc in chemical engineering I am also pursuing a minor in bioengineering.
 I feel like bioengineering is a way for me to apply my engineering knowledge in a way that I can better society.